Halloween Online - The Internet's largest resource for quality Halloween information, articles, instruction and entertainment.

 Halloween Guide and Ideas

 Leaving your pets outside on Halloween is not a god idea.
 There are plenty of tales of malicious people who tease, injure, steal, torture, even killed peoples pets on Halloween.
 Keep your cats or dogs inside for the night if you don't already do it.
-For more ideas go to: Halloween Safety Guide.
+If you take your pet trick-or-treating, use a short leash to keep it from fighting with other animals or biting strangers.
+Your best bet is to leave your pet at home where it will be safe.

 If you work in a pet store, remember that this is the time of year that can be deadly for black cats.
 Some sick people who play at being what they'll call a Satanist will buy them to "sacrifice" If you can, don't take any black cats or sell them during October.

-If you are going to dress your pet in a costume, keep in mind that unless the dog or cat is extremely receptive to this kind of thing, you could be causing it discomfort and stress.
-Some animals don't mind at all but others do not want to be bothered with this kind of thing.
-They'll be under enough stress with the festivities going on outside and people at the door constantly so don't cause them any more nervousness then you have to.
-You may love to dress in costume but then, you aren't a dog or a cat.
+If you are going to dress your pet in a costume, keep in mind that unless the dog or cat is extremely receptive to this kind of thing, you could be causing it discomfort and emotional stress.
+Some animals don't mind at all, while others do not want to be bothered with this kind of thing or become very frightened.
+They'll be under enough stress with the festivities going on outside and people at the door constantly, so don't cause them any more nervousness than you have to.
+You may love to dress in costume, but then, you aren't a dog or a cat.

 If you are having a indoor party, make sure that you put your dog or cat in a room where they won't be disturbed.
 Unless your pet is ultra friendly and doesn't mind loud noises, music and lots of people you should keep them separate for the night.
 Also, be careful your cat or dog doesn't dart out through the open door as you hand out candy.
 Best bet is to just put them in a room with some food and water for the night and check on them once in a while to let them know everything is fine.